a-nikolaev/a-nikolaev.github.io/ds/index.markdown

 Midterm I. Oct 6, 2014.
 Covers lectures from 1 to 7.
 No books, no notes allowed.
 You will be provided with a formula sheet with the logical equivalences and the inference rules.

+A **Practice exam** is posted on Blackboard.
+I will try to post the solutions for it by Saturday.

+Some of you asked for **office hours this Friday** (October 3).
+I will be available after 5pm, if you need help.
+If it's possible, email in advance, so I can plan my day better.

 <!--
 Lecture 9.
 Oct 8, 2014.
 Counting.
 Sets.